hozumi/ducttape.cljs/README.md

 ```

 All the event handlers which target this set of DOMs are bound to the root element in the same way as Backbone.js does.
-First argument `el` is the root element, and second argument is actual bind settings.
+First argument `el` is the root element, and second argument is actual bind settings.<br>
 First element of the each vectors follows "**event-name** **selector**" form.
-The selector is jQuery selector.
+The selector is jQuery selector.<br>
 Second element is an event handler you want to bind, and third element is optional argument which is passed to the bound function.
 This optinal argument is very important for the event handler to identify who fires an event if it contains an id of corresponding data.

-The event handler is defined as following:
+The event handlers are defined as following:

 ```clojure
 (defn message-view-popup [{:keys [dom e]}]